wshivers93/AdventOfCode2022/README.md

 `npm run solve -- --day=day<number>`

-The empty arguement before `--day=...` is required, otherwise the command is passed to npm and not the script.
+The empty argument before `--day=...` is required, otherwise the command is passed to npm and not the script.